Mainsworth2107/SwarmCode/README.txt

 newfit.m: Uses the method described in Andina et al to produce an allocation for each robot in the swarm.

 robot.m Class file for each robot that contains the FSM code used for iterative running.

+shiftSol.m Handles the overall solution shifting behaviour in both the employed and onlooker bees phases

+updateSol.m Applies the greedy selection method as outlined by Karaboga to choose between the current and
+	potential solution